 In 2005, the 79th Texas Legislature authorized the Governor to appoint a nonvoting student regent for each university or university system.
+Section 51.355 of the Texas Education Code provides for the annual appointment of one student regent to a university system board of regents.

 Students interested in applying to represent the UT System as the Student Regent should contact the student government organization on campus to find out about the campus-level application process and important deadlines.